 This student loan repayment program is generous, with students able to receive up to $120,000.
 This is given in annual installments during the contract period.
-You’ll agree to work full time in a high-need HPSA for three years to receive this funding.
+You’ll agree to work full-time in a high-need HPSA for four years to receive this funding.

-It’s possible to receive complete student loan forgiveness with this program if you’re offered an extension contract and apply for additional forgiveness.
-There’s no guarantee of this, and decisions are made annually based on current funding.
+It’s possible to receive complete student loan forgiveness with this program if you sign an extension contract and apply for additional forgiveness.
+However, there’s no guarantee of this option as decisions are made annually based on current funding.

 You’ll apply for the NHSC Students to Service Loan Repayment Program before your final year in medical school.
 You must be a full-time student when applying.

 The John R. Justice (JRJ) Student Loan Repayment Program provides loan repayment assistance for lawyers.
 You must be a state or federal public defender or prosecutor who is continually licensed in Ohio to practice law.
 When entering into this program, you agree to remain employed as a public defender and prosecutor for at least three years.

 Your federal student loans must be in good standing to receive education loan repayment funds.
 You can’t use these funds for Parent PLUS Loans or private loans.
 The amount you can receive is on a case-by-case basis.